 But a home is one of the most expensive items you’ll ever sell.
 Messing it up will make your stomach churn, and it’ll drop a bomb on your other financial goals.
-So protect yourself from common home-buying mistakes by knowing what to watch out for ahead of time.
+So protect yourself from common home-selling mistakes by knowing what to watch out for ahead of time.

 Here’s a list of 12 home-selling mistakes and how to avoid them.

 Okay, you’re selling a house and someone else is buying it.
 No need to prepare for any expenses, right?
 Big mistake!
 Don’t let these costs catch you by surprise: